What Can I Expect?

 What will happen next?

-You will hear from your DORS counselor within 60 days letting you know if you are eligible for DORS services and what your category of eligibility is (e.g., "significant" or "most significant" disability).
+You will receive a letter within 60 days letting you know if you are eligible for DORS services and what your category of eligibility is (e.g., "significant" or "most significant" disability).

-DORS staff will help you figure out your options and the pros and cons of each option to help you make decisions about how best to reach your goals.
+DORS staff will also work with you to figure out your options and the pros and cons of each option, so you can make decisions about how best to reach your goals.
 This is called "Informed Choice" and it is your right under federal law.

 Bring medical records about your disability, school records (including most recent psychological testing, Individual Education Program, etc.), or job training records, and a list of the places and dates of the jobs you have had.